KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     // Size X is the column thickness,
     // Size Y is the important part.
-    // If it's a top pipe, gap_start_pos_y should be bottom of the rectangle
+    // If this is a top pipe, gap_start_pos_y is the bottom of the rectangle
-    //  So half size should be gap_start_pos_y since center of the rectangle is at 0.
+    //  Half size is gap_start_pos_y since the center of the rectangle is at 0
-    // If it's the bottom pipe, top of the rectangle will be at gap_start_pos_y + gap_height
+    // If this is the bottom pipe, the top of the rectangle is at gap_start_pos_y + gap_height
-    //  So half size should be canvas_height - (gap_start_pos_y + gap_height)
+    //  Half size is canvas_height - (gap_start_pos_y + gap_height)
-    // Since these are half-sizes, and the position is at the screen border, we multiply these sizes by two math::vec2f body_size{constants.column_thickness,
+    // Since these are half-sizes, and the position is at the screen border, multiply these sizes by two math::vec2f body_size{constants.column_thickness,
                           is_top ?
                           gap_start_pos_y * 2.0f :